Tunguso4ka/SSfyImage/README.md

 1. Make screenshot, edit and zoom it to be smaller or equal to the 21x26 pixels.
 (Otherwise it not gonna fit on paper)
-2. Double click on .desktop file or run `python3 main.py` 2.1.
-In CLI mode add path to the command. `python3 main.py [path to image]`
+2. Double click on .desktop file or run `python3 main.py`
+3. In CLI mode you can add path to the command. `python3 main.py [path to image]`

 ## Dependencies
 - Electricity